Run Docker commands

 Below is a break down of what is happening during this build’s execution:

-- All commands are executed in the primary-container. (line 5)
+All commands execute in the primary-container. (line 5)

 setup_remote_docker